RINEARN/exevalator/mcp/README.md

 Try using the registered `myfunc`:

-    Using the `exevalator` MCP server, evaluate the expression "myfunc(1.2, 3.4)".
+    Using the `Exevalator` MCP server, evaluate the expression "myfunc(1.2, 3.4)".
     The function `myfunc` should already be registered and available.

 A typical final answer will be:

     The value of myfunc(1.2, 3.4) is 4.6.
-It was correctly evaluated using the registered `myfunc` on the `exevalator` MCP server.
+It was correctly evaluated using the registered `myfunc` on the `Exevalator` MCP server.

 This confirms that `myfunc` is being called correctly.